Model training

 final_params = final_training_state.params

 Note that it is also possible to run an evaluation on a test dataset after training by using the test() method of the TrainingLoop instance.
+Moreover, we support evaluating on multiple validation sets separately during training, see this section below for details.

 In the following, we describe the prerequisites listed above in more detail.